Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

     ![altext](../media/lab3/image-22.png)

-You have successfully created a new sensitive information type to identify project IDs.
+    >**Success!** You have successfully created a new sensitive information type to identify project IDs.

 ### Task 2: Create a retention label